lixilinx/FilterbanksBestPractices/README.md

 ### DCT filterbank for tasks like AEC?

-DCT filterbanks like lapped transform are widely used in audio and image subband codecs.
+DCT filterbanks like [lapped transform and MDCT](https://en.wikipedia.org/wiki/Modified_discrete_cosine_transform) are widely used in audio and image subband codecs.
 One common mistake for beginners is to use those critically decimated DCT filterbanks, designed for a subband codec, for other tasks like AEC.
 This cannot work well as the aliasing due to downsampling is too high.
 Then, somehow this prompts one myth stating that DCT filterbanks cannot be used for AEC.
 Neither is this true.
 Actually, an oversampled DCT filterbank works for AEC as well as any good oversampled DFT filterbanks.
 [This script](https://github.com/lixilinx/FilterbanksBestPractices/blob/main/dct_filterbank_for_aec.m) compares a critically decimated and an oversampled DCT filterbanks to produce the following plot.
 The critically decimated one clearly suffers a lot from aliasing, while the oversampled one does not.

 <img src="https://github.com/lixilinx/FilterbanksBestPractices/blob/main/dct_filterbank_for_aec.svg" width="400" />

 ### Special designs: wavelet, quadrature mirror filter (QMF), customized, nonsubsampled and nonuniform filterbanks

 Discrete wavelet and QMF are DFT filterbanks with T=2, thus having the two modulation sequences: [1,1] for low pass (LP) filters and [1,-1] for high pass (HF) filters.
 This observation is insightful.
-It lets us to group all these designs to four big buckets: critically decimated (B=2) or oversampled (B=1); two possible phases for the modulation sequence of HP analysis filter: [1,-1,1,-1,...] or [-1,1,-1,1,...].
-Totally 2x2=4 possibilities.
-Many textbooks only treat a subset of all these possible designs.
+It lets us to design all the possible flavors of QMFs: critically decimated (B=2) or oversampled (B=1); two possible phases for the modulation sequence of HP analysis filter: [1,-1,1,-1,...] or [-1,1,-1,1,...]; different symmetries.
 See the [QMF examples](https://github.com/lixilinx/FilterbanksBestPractices/blob/main/qmf_examples.m) for details.

 Nonsubsampled filterbanks are the ones with B=1, i.e., no downsampling after analysis.
 See the [QMF examples](https://github.com/lixilinx/FilterbanksBestPractices/blob/main/qmf_examples.m) and the [nonuniform design example](https://github.com/lixilinx/FilterbanksBestPractices/blob/main/a_nonuniform_design.m).

 Nonuniform filterbanks can be built from uniform ones by either splitting certain bands, e.g., the wavelet packet decomposition (WPD), or merging bands under certain conditions, e.g., shown in this [nonuniform design example](https://github.com/lixilinx/FilterbanksBestPractices/blob/main/a_nonuniform_design.m).

 The same method also supports customized designs.
 See the [nonuniform design example](https://github.com/lixilinx/FilterbanksBestPractices/blob/main/a_nonuniform_design.m), where the modulation sequences are that of DFT's shifted by 0.5 bin to get rid of the real-valued DC and Nyquist bins shown in an ordinary DFT filterbanks (yes, sometimes we feel better after removing those two abrupt real-valued bins).
-Unlike the GDFT modulation sequences, I do not shift the sequences by 0.5 sample along the time axis.
-Thus, we are designing a new unnamed filterbank.
+Unlike the GDFT modulation sequences, I do not shift the sequences by 0.5 sample along the time axis to simplify the operations.
 Following the code, we identify the period of the modulation sequences, the Gamma matrix, and then proceed as usual to design the filterbanks.

 The [QMF examples](https://github.com/lixilinx/FilterbanksBestPractices/blob/main/qmf_examples.m) generates the following sample designs: